 For more information, see Understanding APIs and API proxies.

-Creating an API product in Apigee Edge
+Create an API product

 An API proxy is the HTTP endpoint on Apigee Edge that developers use to access your backend services.
 While it is possible, you typically do not make individual API proxies available.
 Instead, you group one or more API proxies into an API product.